-The local government retains jurisdiction, as the enforcing agency, of all other elements of the health facility campus, including the location of a facility or structure on the property, and jurisdiction over grounds, landscaping, grading or site work (except work associated with construction of buildings or structures under OSHPD jurisdiction), parking lot construction, and the general aesthetics of the site and building.
+The local government retains jurisdiction, as the enforcing agency, of all other elements of the health facility campus, including the location of a facility or structure on the property, the grounds, landscaping, grading or site work (except work associated with construction of buildings or structures under OSHPD jurisdiction), parking lot construction, and the general aesthetics of the site and building.
 Hospitals must recognize and account for local entitlements, design review, and site engineering approvals, which are completed outside of OSHPD jurisdiction but are required to be completed prior to issuance of an OSHPD permit.
 OSHPD requires evidence of the following prior to issuing a plan approval or a building permit:

-- Certification of payment of any School District Fee prior to issuance of a permit (refer to PIN 48) for projects that increase the area of an existing building and for all new buildings. - Local Planning/Zoning approval, including any conditional use permit and CEQA approvals, for all new buildings and for projects that increase the area of an existing building. - Any conditions of planning approval and/or more restrictive building standards adopted by the local authority.
+- Certification of payment of any School District Fee prior to issuance of a permit (refer to OSHPD PIN 48, School District Fee Compliance) for projects that increase the area of an existing building and for all new buildings. - Local planning/zoning approval, including any conditional use permit and California Environmental Quality Act (CEQA) approvals, for all new buildings and for projects that increase the area of an existing building. - Compliance with local outdoor irrigation and landscaping standards (i.e. Model Water Efficient Landscape Ordinance (MWELO), California Green Building Standards Code, etc.). - Any conditions of planning approval and/or more restrictive building standards adopted by the local authority.
 For example, OSHPD will only enforce equipment screening standards if notified by a local authority's requirements in writing.
-It is the hospital's responsibility to be aware of, and comply with, all local ordinances and requirements. - Local authority's review of underground fuel storage tanks (refer to PIN 2). - Local health department approval and approval from the California Department of Public Health, for OSHPD 1 projects that include dietary service. - Local fire authority acceptance of any Alternate Method of Protection.
+It is the hospital's responsibility to be aware of, and comply with, all local ordinances and requirements. - Local authority's review of underground fuel storage tanks (refer to OSHPD PIN 2, Installation of Underground Fuel Storage Tanks). - Local health department approval and approval from the California Department of Public Health, for OSHPD 1 projects that include dietary service. - Local fire authority acceptance of any Alternate Method of Protection.

-Planning and zoning authority is retained by the local agency, including but not limited to: enforcement of setbacks, general siting of buildings, height restrictions, parking, site lighting, light pollution, noise standards, design review, equipment screening, signage, landscaping, nonbuilding structures such as cell towers (roof-mounted or free-standing), California Environmental Quality Act (CEQA) compliance, public hearings, discretionary approvals, entitlements, use permits and any conditions of approval.
+Planning and zoning authority is retained by the local agency, including but not limited to: enforcement of setbacks, general siting of buildings, height restrictions, parking, site lighting, light pollution, noise standards, design review, equipment screening, signage, landscaping, non-building structures such as cell towers (roof-mounted or free-standing), CEQA compliance, public hearings, discretionary approvals, entitlements, use permits and any conditions of approval.

 Public Works/Engineering authority review of site engineering including, but not limited to: grading and drainage, utility trenching, site access, and off-site improvements, is retained by the local agency.
-Permits for the operation and monitoring of underground fuel storage tanks are the jurisdiction of the local city/county (refer to PIN 2).
+Permits for the operation and monitoring of underground fuel storage tanks are the jurisdiction of the local city/county (refer to OSHPD PIN 2).

-Local health departments govern issues related to operation of retail food storage, preparation and service areas in acute care hospital buildings and skilled nursing facilities (refer to PIN 40).
+Local health departments govern issues related to operation of retail food storage, preparation and service areas in acute care hospital buildings and skilled nursing facilities (refer to OSHPD PIN 40, Dietary and Food Services within a Health Facility).
 Approval of emergency sewage holding structures may also be required.